-course that's not quite what the Nobel laureate in economics actually said.
-But if you think of the University of Chicago Magazine as a kind of metaphori-cal sandwich-two slices of institutional and alumni news, filled with features about teaching, research, ideas, and U of C people-then you have a taste of Chicago, delivered straight to your door six times each year.
+f course that's not quite what the Nobel laureate in economics actually said.
+But if you think of the University of Chicago Magazine as a kind of metaphorical sandwich-two slices of institutional and alumni news, filled with features about teaching, research, ideas, and U of C people-then you have a taste of Chicago, delivered straight to your door six times each year.

 A free lunch?
+Every year, the University

+A free funch?
 Every year, the University and thousands of our readers combine to meet the costs of producing and mailing the Magazine.
-Your contribution (we sug-gest a gift of \$15) means a lot.
+Your contribution (we suggest a gift of \$15) means a lot.

 Of course, the Magazine will still come to you, whether or not you give.
 But if you do want to contribute, please make your check payable to the University of Chicago Magazine and send it, along with your news for the Magazine's "Class News" section, to the address below.

-THE UNIVERSITY OF CHICAGO MAGAZINE Robic House, 3757 Woodlawn Chicago, IL 00637 Contrast control for sector
+THE UNIVERSITY OF CHICAGO MAGAZINE Robic House, 5757 Woodlawn Chicago, IL 60637